iensen/plog2.0/plogapp/tests/causality/Readme.md

 The programs in this directory, adapted to the syntax of the solver, contain programs from  joint research with Dr.Michael Gelfond on causal analysis in trajectories of dynamic domains.
 Each program represents T(S) for some scenario S and causal theory T. Note that  our solver uses cardinality-based preference for consistency restoring rules.
-Therefore, in one of the examples, courtorder.plog, for certain scenarious the answers may be different from the ones presented in the paper.
+Therefore, in one of the examples, courtorder.plog, for certain scenarios the answers may be different from the ones presented in the paper.
 We plan to address this limitation in future.

 For detailed instructions on how to install the P-log solver and run the programs (compute possible worlds and probabilities), please refer to https://github.com/iensen/plog2.0/wiki.